-Module Code and Title: ATH405 Religion and Rituals Programme: BA in Anthropology Credit: 12 Module Tutor: Anden Drolet (Coordinator), Karma Thinley
+Module Code and Title: ATH405 Religion and Rituals

+Module Tutor: Anden Drolet (Coordinator), Karma Thinley

 General Objective: This module introduces students to the theories and approaches used to help understand the variety of social and cultural phenomenon labelled religion, as well as rituals.
 The module delves into theories and approaches that focus on cultural meaning and beliefs, as well as others that focus on religious practice, cross-cultural similarities, or which question the very category of religion itself.
 Beginning with an overview of key theories of religion, this module moves into examining anthropological research on religion and ritual from around the world.